 What is the implementation service?

-In 95% of Atlassian environments, Midori plugins can be fully utilized without any actual implementation work.
-After conveniently installing them with the Universal Plugin Manager (built into JIRA, Confluence and Bitbucket), you are good to go.
+In 95% of Atlassian environments, Midori apps can be fully utilized without any actual implementation work.
+After conveniently installing them with the Universal Plugin Manager (built into Jira, Confluence and Bitbucket), you are good to go.

-For more complicated situations, Midori provides professional services to integrate its plugins with the customer's business.
+For more complicated situations, Midori provides professional services to integrate its apps with the customer's business.

-Our quick implementation projects aim to get the most out of your environment by integrating with other plugins, external applications, processes and other resources.
+Our quick implementation projects aim to get the most out of your environment by integrating with other apps, external applications, processes and other resources.

 When to use it?